yuzd610/Nonequilbrium-physics-of-generative-diffusion-models/README.md

 # Nonequilbrium physics of generative diffusion models

-code for [Nonequilbrium physics of generative diffusion models](https://arxiv.org/abs/2405.11932).Here, we present a nonequilibrium physical analysis of generative diffusion models, providing insights into entropy production, entropy flux, and related phenomena.
+Code for [Nonequilbrium physics of generative diffusion models](https://arxiv.org/abs/2405.11932).Here, we present a nonequilibrium physical analysis of generative diffusion models, providing insights into entropy production, entropy flux, and related phenomena.
 Additionally, we uncover physical phenomena such as phase transitions during symmetry-breaking processes.
 For further details, please refer to our freely accessible article.